3 Things Your Website Should Do in 5 Seconds

 Keep in mind that the clear and concise statement becomes less effective the longer it is.
 Remember, most people browse a website, they don’t park and read.
 The longer your descriptive statement is, the less likely they’re going to read it.

-#3—Web visitors need to know WHAT ACTION you want them to take
+#3—Web visitors need to know WHAT ACTION to take.

 One of the major goals of a recruiting website is to convert visitors into clients, candidates, or referrals.
 To increase the probability of this happening, the site needs to have an element on the page that grabs the visitor’s attention and elicits some type of action.
 This attention grabber is known as a Call-To-Action (CTA), and it needs to be obvious to the visitor within the first five seconds.

 The main purpose of the CTA is to get the visitor to do something.
-Popular CTAs on recruitment and staffing websites include “View Hot Jobs”, “Submit Your Resume”, “Contact us”, or “Join me on LinkedIn.”
+Popular CTAs on recruitment and staffing websites include “View Hot Jobs”, “Submit Your Resume”, “Contact us”, or “Connect with Us on LinkedIn.”

 CTAs lead the visitor down a specific path to either capture their contact information by asking them to fill out a form or prompt them to contact you.
 Either way, the goal is to lead the visitor down a path that prompts them to take an action.